• Skip to main content

 In the wet tropics, growing lemongrass in a raised mound or bed allows for better draining.
 We have grown lemongrass for years, with great success in the wet tropics of Australia.

-Lemongrass really is one of the most hardy and easy to grow food plants of the tropics.
+Lemongrass really is one of the most hardy and easy-to-grow food plants of the tropics.

 lemongrass